Rose of the World (1991 book): Content

 The universe is presented in the treatise as multi–layered, the middle layer of which – the abode of mankind – is called Enrof.
 Daniil Andreev attached to his treatise a list of 54 basic concepts and widely used neologisms, the origin of which has not yet been practically studied.
 According to Alexander Gritsanov, "the extravagant categorical and conceptual series inherent in Andreev's constructions were explained by his desire to reproduce in the spectrum of the traditional sound range those unusual names that were perceived by spiritual hearing".
 The Worlds of Enlightenment rise above the middle world, and the heavy Worlds of Retribution lead down.
 The culture created by each people is connected with the forces of Light, but in earthly expression it is subject to the influence of dark forces, especially the demons of statehood.
 Heavenly Russia rises above earthly Russia, the name of her cathedral soul is Navna; the demon of great–power statehood – Zhrugr.
 The life of the Universe is a constant struggle of the divine forces of Good and Light with Evil and Darkness doomed to defeat.
 The history of mankind is a projection of the interaction of beings inhabiting the light and dark worlds.
 A special role in the mystery of the formation of mankind is played by people of art, who are the messengers connecting the forces of Light with Enrof (the material Universe of the natural sciences).
 Andreev wrote that his predecessors in the role of messengers were Alexander Pushkin, Alexander Blok, Fyodor Dostoevsky, Vladimir Solovyov and especially Mikhail Lermontov; they all possessed the gift of "contemplation of cosmic panoramas and metahistorical perspectives".
 Actually, Rose of the World, from his point of view, is the future of the united humanity, in which the states will be replaced by the Brotherhoods, as well as its religion, which will enlighten the world around the 24th century.

+Influence

+Daniil Andreev’s teachings inspired the emergence of a new religious movement in post-Soviet Russia: the Rose of the World movement.